Get the best out of your careerday!

 CV

-With the tips n tricks below from Seek’n’Speak, you can optimize your chances of getting considered.
+With the tips and tricks below from Seek’n’Speak, you can optimize your chances of getting considered.

 Important!
-You can get your CV checked at the KarriereDagene, by company representatives, so that your CV becomes just right.
-Although the individual companies can’t accept your CV due to the GDPR.
+You can get your CV checked at KarriereDagene, by company representatives, so that your CV becomes just right.
+Although the individual companies can’t accept your CV due to GDPR.

 Make sure that you have a short resume of your professional and personal competencies at the top of your CV.